AndersDeath/diary2/000-current.md

 # 21 November - Tuesday - Berlin - 418 day of immigration

 The day was extremely productive.
 We did a lot of things.
 I was working on my usual things and it was nice.
 I updated holy theory and found a way how to improve some processes with pdf generator.
 After that I was working on drsmile tasks and update some other important conceptions that I have in my mind.
 After that we were in Ikea, additionally we tested how the local transport works.
+It's really expensive I would say.